itchio/butler/butlerd/generous/docs/README.md

 <p>
-<p>Type of an itch.io game page, mostly related to
+<p>GameType is the type of an itch.io game page, mostly related to
 how it should be presented on web (downloadable or embed)</p>

 </p>